 Academic Model Providing Access to Healthcare Ghana

-The Section for Global Health leads the Academic Model Providing Access to Healthcare (AMPATH) Consortium of academic health centers in the AMPATH Ghana partnership with the University for Development Studies School of Medicine (UDS SOM), Tamale Teaching Hospital (TTH), and other affiliated institutions in Ghana.
-This partnership works toward mutually beneficial outcomes for all partners—improving the health and wellbeing of people in communities in and around Tamale, northern Ghana; educating tomorrow’s medical experts worldwide; and jointly researching breakthroughs that will inform improvements in population health around the world.
+The Section for Global Health leads the Academic Model Providing Access to Healthcare (AMPATH) Consortium of academic health centers in the AMPATH Ghana partnership with the University for Development Studies School of Medicine (UDS-SOM), Tamale Teaching Hospital (TTH), and other affiliated institutions in Ghana.
+This partnership works toward mutually beneficial outcomes for all partners—improving the health and wellbeing of people in communities in northern Ghana; educating tomorrow’s medical experts worldwide; and jointly researching breakthroughs that will inform improvements in population health around the world.

 We are collaborating with our partners in northern Ghana to identify priorities, improve access to comprehensive healthcare services, and advance health equity.
 AMPATH Ghana leverages the strengths of Ghana’s existing healthcare system and serves as a resource to Ghana’s health and education leaders as they strengthen their public sector health system in and around Tamale.

 AMPATH improves the health of people in underserved communities by working in partnership with academic health centers, ministries of health, and others to build public sector health systems and promote wellbeing.
 Guided by the principle of leading with care, we set out to accomplish the following goals:

 - reduce health disparities and address social determinants of health

 - develop and strengthen human capacity through training and education